 Database of WRECKS and additional information for Scuba Divers can be found at

 the following UK WEBSITE.
 It's excellent and has information for all over the

 world.
 Click on the Diver to take you to the site.

-Probably the best site for wreck information is now
+The best site for wreck information in the World is now

 what is currently unknown wreck information to them.